Emily Samuelson

 Emily Samuelson (born May 14, 1990) is an American former competitive ice dancer.
 With former partner Evan Bates, she is the 2009 Four Continents bronze medalist, the 2008 World Junior champion, and the 2009 U.S. national silver medalist.
 The duo competed at the 2010 Winter Olympics.
 Samuelson later skated with Todd Gilles.

 Personal life

 Emily Samuelson was born in Southfield, Michigan.
 Due to her father's job, she also lived in Europe as a child.
 She was selected for the 2008 U.S. Figure Skating Scholastics Honors Team and graduated from Novi High School in spring 2008.
 In 2013, she received a degree in international studies, with a focus on political economy and development, from the University of Michigan.

-As of 2016, she is a financial advisor at Bank of America Merrill Lynch in Michigan.
+As of 2026, she is a client advisor and certified financial planner at Ballentine Partners.
+She is married to Alex Dunford.

 Early years

 Emily Samuelson began skating in autumn 1995 after being inspired by a skater she saw while vacationing with her family in Switzerland.
 She competed in single skating through the intermediate level and tested up to the novice level in the USFSA testing structure.
 At the age of nine, she began learning ice dancing at the suggestion of her coach, Karen Lingenfelter, who paired Samuelson with her son, Kurt.
 The two skated together for a few months.